OfficeDev/office-js-docs-pr/docs/outlook/spam-reporting.md

 ## Review feature behavior and limitations

-As you develop and test the integrated spam reporting feature in your add-in, be mindful of its characteristics and limitations.
+As you develop and test the integrated spam-reporting feature in your add-in, be mindful of its characteristics and limitations.

 - A spam-reporting add-in can run for a maximum of five minutes once it's activated.
 Any processing that occurs beyond five minutes will cause the add-in to time out.
 If the add-in times out, a dialog will be shown to the user to notify them of this.